-After working for four years in M.J.S Engineering as a mechanical engineer, Rajiv decides to join the new company as a senior mechanical engineer.
-As his last company, M.J.S Engineering is offering a corporate health insurance with good features, he decides to convert the same group insurance policy into an individual policy.
+After working for four years in M.J.S Engineering as a mechanical engineer, Rajiv decides to join a new company as a senior mechanical engineer.
+As his last company, M.J.S Engineering is offering corporate health insurance with good features, he decides to convert the same group insurance policy into an individual policy.

 As his new company is not offering him any health insurance, Rajiv decides to go ahead with its old group insurance policy by converting it into an individual health insurance policy.